Jeremie-Beucler/Rythm-of-thoughts/README.md

 ---

-## Trajectories by Accuracy and Function (GAM)
+## Trajectories by Accuracy and Function (GAMM)

+Next we can look at the GAMM-predicted trajectories by accuracy, to compare correct and incorrect responses.

 ![GAM-predicted trajectories by response type (biased vs unbiased) and deliberation function.](./Output/gam_trajectory_per_response_and_function.png)

 *Figure 13.
-GAM-predicted trajectories by accuracy and deliberation function.
+GAMM-predicted trajectories by accuracy and deliberation function.
 Shaded grey areas indicate significant differences (p < .05, FDR corrected).*

 ---